 data from which the chart was compiled cannot support the

 Bowditch 2002 Ed p 412.

 Brazilian charts - a free download.

 OpenCPN does not come with any pre-installed charts.
 It is up to the user to find and install charts.
-Read on, and you will find detailed information about which chart formats that OpenCPN can display, as well as pointers to all available free charts that we know of.
+Read on, and you will find detailed information about which chart formats that OpenCPN can display, as well as pointers to all available charts for OpenCPN, free downloads as well as commercial, that we know of.

 Background Chart.
 OpenCPN comes with a worldwide background map, displayed if no charts are available for an area.

 To install charts, OpenCPN must be pointed to a directory containing Charts of one of the recognized Chart Formats.
 Don't point OpenCPN to individual charts.
 You must specify the directory that contains the charts.

 The installation tells you to go to the Options->Charts->Chart Files tab to install charts.

 When you press the "Add Directory" button the default directory will be "My Documents" for Windows, and the users home directory, for Linux and Mac.
 These are good places to keep your charts.
 Create a "Chart" directory, and maybe some sub directories, to keep your charts in, and you can't go far wrong.